-A Reporting Party or Third-Party Reporter has the right to report, or decline to report, potential criminal conduct to law enforcement or campus authorities, and the College will assist a Reporting Party or Third-Party Reporter in contacting law enforcement at any time.
+A Complainant or Third-Party Reporter has the right to report, or decline to report, potential criminal conduct to law enforcement or campus authorities, and the College will assist a Complainant or Third-Party Reporter in contacting law enforcement at any time.

 Under limited circumstances posing a threat to health or safety of any College community member, the College may independently notify law enforcement.

-The Department of Public Safety is available 24 hours a day to receive reports of Sexual Misconduct.
+The Department of Public Safety is available 24 hours a day to receive reports.
 The Department of Public Safety may be reached at (610) 330-4444 (emergency), or (610) 330-5330 (non-emergency).